maryhehehe/maryhehehe/README.md

 ## What I'm aiming towards in 2023
 - 🍄 As a nature lover, I want to have a better understanding of the Earth and I'm starting to learn more about mushrooms.
-- 👩🏻‍💻 I've also been fascinated by code for a long time, and I'm learning HTML, CSS, Javascript, React
+- 👩🏻‍💻 I've also been fascinated by code for a long time, and I'm learning HTML, CSS, Javascript, React.
-- 🥋 Training more actively for Muay Thai, maybe I'd get to a level where I can fight
+- 🥋 Training more actively for Muay Thai, maybe I'd get to a level where I can fight.
-- 🥶 Cold showers & ice baths more regularly in my life
+- 🥶 Cold showers & ice baths will speed up physical recovery and hopefully keep me feeling young and alive.
+- 🏋️‍♂️ Personal training at the gym will create more accountability in getting to the strength level and physique of my dreams.

 </p>